 It was like a religion.
-You heroes were bold and strong all bl infallible cartoon characters which were in every sense of the word, immortal.
-We would never miss weekend services wit our heroes in front of television.
-You blessed all food with hig de sugar content, and gave thanks with a prayer for all foods cop so sidered "junk".
-At first you were going to the "bad place" if you didn't like Michael Jackson, but later you were going there you did.
-You often honestly did want forgiveness, but you con CONTINUED ON PAGE 5...
+You heroes were bold and strong and infallible cartoon characters which were in every sense of the word, immortal.
+We would never miss weekend services with our heroes in front of television.
+You blessed all food with high sugar content, and gave thanks with a prayer for all foods considered "junk".
+At first you were going to the "bad place" if you didn't like Michael Jackson, but later you were going there if you did.
+You often honestly did want forgiveness, but CONTINUED ON PAGE 5...